Hermanos (Breaking Bad): Reception

-The episode received critical acclaim.
 Alan Sepinwall of HitFix praised the episode, describing it as "another superb hour of season 4".
 Seth Amitin of IGN gave it a rare 10 out of 10.
 Donna Bowman of The A.V.
 Club gave the episode a "B+".

 In 2019, The Ringer ranked "Hermanos" as the 16th best out of the 62 total Breaking Bad episodes.

 Accolades

-Emmy nominee Giancarlo Esposito submitted this episode for consideration for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series for the 64th Primetime Emmy Awards.
+At the 64th Primetime Emmy Awards, Giancarlo Esposito submitted this episode for consideration to support his Outstanding Supporting Actor in a Drama Series nomination.
 He ultimately lost to Aaron Paul for his performance in the episode "End Times".